Brockhurst: Historic Georgian House in Guernsey (c.1740)

 Brockhurst Guernsey: Historic Overview

 Nestled on The Grange in St. Peter Port, Guernsey, Brockhurst is one of Guernsey's most historic homes.
-This imposing Georgian townhouse - built around 1750 by William Brock as his summer residence - stands as a testament to the island's 18th-century prosperity and architectural grandeur.
+This imposing Georgian townhouse - built around 1740 by William Brock as his summer residence - stands as a testament to the island's 18th-century prosperity and architectural grandeur.
 With its symmetrical classical facade, elegant sash windows, and sturdy granite walls, Brockhurst exemplifies the refined Georgian style.
 Overlooking town and sea, the house originally enjoyed panoramic eastward views, a feature much admired when it was first built.
+Even today, from the top 2 floors the sea, the island of Sark, Jethou, Herm and Brecqhou are still visible.

 Over the centuries, Brockhurst's gracious halls have witnessed history in the making.
 The estate was the long-time home of the Brock family, an English-origin family established in Guernsey since the 1500s.
 Under their roof lived statesmen, military heroes, and community leaders whose stories intertwine with that of Guernsey itself.
 From hosting gatherings of Guernsey's elite in the 18th and 19th centuries to being requisitioned during WWII, Brockhurst's walls carry the echoes of pivotal moments in island history.